chains-project/GoSurf/attack_vectors/README.md

 }
 ```

-*R1.2 By initializing a global variable with an anonymous function.
-[Examples here](https://itnext.io/golang-stop-trusting-your-dependencies-a4c916533b04).*
+*R1.2 By initializing a global variable with an anonymous function.*

 ```go
 package mylib